Mole and Worm Lizards: Weird and Interesting Reptiles

 The Iberian worm lizard has been studied in more depth than many other amphisbaenians.
-Researchers have discovered that this animal—and perhaps other amphisbaenians—can control its temperature by changing its location underground.
-It moves into deeper and cooler soil when to gets too hot.
+Researchers have discovered that this animal—and perhaps its relatives—can control its temperature by changing its location underground.
+It moves into deeper and cooler soil when it gets too hot.
 On the other hand, it moves underneath rocks when it becomes too cold.

 Sense Organs and Catching Prey